bocoup/jqfundamentals.com/content/javascript-basics/index.md

     person.greet();

 Not so confusing so far, right?
-The confusion arises because *the meaning of `this` can change* -- as mentioned above, it depends on the context in which the function was called!
+The confusion arises because *the meaning of `this` can change* &mdash; as mentioned above, it depends on the context in which the function was called!
 Consider the following code:

     ```<span class="caution">caution</span> broken code
     var person = {